Elnaz-Ghorbani/Feasible_set_LP/README.md

+# University Projects, Semester 6:
+Linear programming course, University of Tehran Jun 2024

 # Linear Programming Visualization of Feasible Polyhedron
 This project is designed to help students understand the concept of the feasible set in Linear Programming (LP).
 The code solves a linear programming problem and visualizes the feasible region along with the optimal solution using a 3D scatter plot.
 This project was created as part of a course activity (CA) for the Linear Programming course taught by Dr. Amin Ghodousian.

 # Introduction